 A Locally Determined Course linked to the COE Local Assessment must:

-- ✓ Be taught by a certificated teacher.
+- ✓ Course is taught by a Washington State certificated teacher.

-- ✓ Be offered for credit during the district’s regular instructional day.
+- ✓ Course is taught during a district’s regular instructional day.

 In order to gain access to the COE Local Task Bank, a District Assessment Coordinator (or designee) must complete and submit a